linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 02.04.2023
+- Topic: Terms update
+- Directory: /posts/2023/April/02
+- Description: ``` Hey guys! 🤗 We wanted to let you know that as of April 1st, we updated our privacy policy, EULA, terms of use, and other policies to make them compliant with our business.
+We value the protection of your data and always strive to provide you with the best user experience possible. 🚀 For more information, check out our website.
+Stay tuned! 😉 ```

 ### 01.04.2023
 - Topic: April
 - Directory: /posts/2023/April/01